mahiruu/ghost-chan/README.md

 # ghost-chan

 Set of tools for automation of network address changing.

 For network-manager only.
 Project is in alpha version~

-required dependencies: `nmap, net-tools(route, ifconfig), macchanger, bash, network-manager` package names may vary by distros
+required dependencies: `nmap, net-tools(route, ifconfig), macchanger, bash`

+package names may vary by distros

 ## Disclaimer